 We are responsible for the inspection of a range of other bodies including hospitals and clinics, and nursing agencies.

 RQIA reviews provide assurance to the public about the quality, safety and availability of health and social care services in Northern Ireland.
-Our reviews aim to encourage continuous improvements om health and social care services and ensure the rights of service users are safeguarded.
+Our reviews aim to encourage continuous improvements in health and social care services and ensure the rights of service users are safeguarded.

 - health and social care providers